Pilot & Feasibility Program

 The applicants must be a faculty member at UNC-CH who is a (1) a new investigator without current or past NIH research support (R01, P01 or R24) as a PD/PI, or (2) an established, funded investigator with no previous work experience in nutritional sciences, and/or obesity who wishes to test the applicability of their expertise to a nutritional science and/or obesity-related problem.

 The NORC funds 1-year grants up to $20,000.
 The actual amount of the award and number of awards made will depend upon the quality of the proposals received and the availability of funding.
 Expenditures may begin at any time after the project’s start date (April 1st); however, the entire award should be expended within one year of receipt.
 Renewal for a second year of funding is possible for meritorious projects that have made appropriate progress during the first year.
 P&F funding is not intended for the extension of projects for which it would be appropriate to submit a research project grant application.
 Funds are also not intended to support or supplement ongoing research projects.

-Applicants must submit a pre-proposal application and an NIH-style biosketch to the selection committee.
+Applicants must submit a pre-proposal application form and an NIH-style biosketch to the selection committee.
 The pre-proposal should exactly follow the format that is given on the application form.
 Pre-proposals are limited to one page and should be written in Ariel 11 font.
 Please send the requested documentation to Michelle Collins via email.
 The review committee will evaluate the pre-proposals and notify all applicants of their decision.
 Selected applicants will be invited to submit a full proposal.
 Applications for the 2016 funding cycle are due by the close of business on Friday, October 16, 2015.

 Applicants are required to use the NIH PHS 398 grant forms where appropriate.
 Proposals must be five pages, single-spaced and use an approved 11 point, NIH font type (Arial, Helvetica, Palatino or Georgia).
 A complete application package should include the following items:

 • Application cover sheet